Stochastic averaging for the non-autonomous mixed stochastic differential equations with locally Lipschitz coefficients: Proof of thm2.1

 Then, we can establish the following crucial lemma: \begin{lem} Assume that the conditions (A1)-(A5) hold.
 Then, for any fixed $ s>0 $ and $ x\in\mathbb{R}^n, $ there exists a unique invariant measure $ \mu ^{s,x} $ for the equation (\ref{en12}), and

 Moreover, for any $ t>0 $ and $ y \in \mathbb{R}^m, $ we obtain

 \end{lem} \para{Proof:} The detailed proof will be given in the Appendix.

-Further, the averaged equation can be defined as (\ref{en45}) by the unique invariant measure $ \mu ^{s,x}. $ Moreover, we can give some properties of the averaged coefficient $ \bar{b}_1, $ where the detailed proof of \lemref{lemm6.1} will be given in the Appendix. \begin{lem} Assume that the conditions {\rm (A1)-(A5)} hold.
+Further, by the unique invariant measure $ \mu ^{s,x}, $ the averaged equation can be defined as (\ref{en45}).
+Moreover, we can give some properties of the averaged coefficient $ \bar{b}_1, $ where the detailed proof of \lemref{lemm6.1} can be found in the Appendix. \begin{lem} Assume that the conditions {\rm (A1)-(A5)} hold.
 Then, for any $ t\geq 0 $ and $x \in \mathbb{R}^n,$ we have

 Moreover, for any $ s_1, s_2\in [0,T], \ R\in\mathbb{R} $ and $ x_i\in \mathbb{R}^n $ with $ \left|x_i \right|\leq R, $ we have